HiCoinCom/hicoindocs/source/index.rst

 ..
-HiCoin documentation master file, created by sphinx-quickstart on Sun Sep  1 21:32:34 2019.
+TopValue documentation master file, created by sphinx-quickstart on Sun Sep  1 21:32:34 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-HiCoin 使用文档
+TopValue 使用文档
 ======================

 .. toctree::